justinkirk8/Accidentally_Late/README.md

 Sunset_Sunrise Comparison

+We can see the trend continue where there are more accidents that occur during the day than at night.

 ![Sunrise_Sunset](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Sunrise_Sunset-Counts.png)

 Year Comparison

+Much like the overall trend of accidents occurring, we see an increase in the number of accidents with each year with the most accidents reported in 2021 for all three dataframes.

 ![Years](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Year_Counts.png)

 ## GitHub Repository
 Justin Kirk is the keeper of the GitHub Repository.
 ### - One Branch Per Team Member